theyij/theyijen.github.io/README.md

 ### Todo List
-An example javascript project, adding and remove todos with css animation.
+An example jQuery project, adding and remove todos with css animation.
 ![Project Image](doc/todoList.png)

 ## Link to the Project